 Communication is the process of one person sending a message and another person receiving and understanding it.
-Communication occurs only when the receiver understands the message the sender intended.
-That puts the burden of responsibility for communication on the sender.
+Your communication style helps determine whether the receiver understands the message you intended.
+That puts the burden of responsibility for communication on you, as the sender.

 When you are responsible for communicating an idea, a policy, new procedures, or anything else, how do you ensure your message gets through?